-Continuing the series of posts in which we take a close look at one specific email — putting a positive spin on “copy teardowns”
+Continuing the series of posts in which I take a close look at one specific email — putting a positive spin on “copy teardowns”

 About these Email Clinics

 Copy “tear-downs” are having a bit of moment on the internet.
-For years, we’ve resisted the urge to take part in this movement — even though we LOVE looking at specific copy examples in detail and suggesting improvement ideas.
+For years, I’ve resisted the urge to take part in this movement — even though I LOVE looking at specific copy examples in detail and suggesting improvement ideas.

-Thing is, we don’t like criticising brands behind their backs.
+Thing is, I don’t like criticising brands behind their backs.

-So we’ve developed Clinics as our own version of these “teardowns”.
-For a limited time only, members of the #Ethicalhour community had the chance to get an in-depth video assessment of their email copy, free of charge: what it looks like, how it reads, what’s working really well, and what could be improved.
+So I’ve developed Clinics as my own version of these “teardowns”.
+For a limited time only, members of the #Ethicalhour network had the chance to get an in-depth video assessment of their email copy, free of charge: what it looks like, how it reads, what’s working really well, and what could be improved.

 This series of articles presents a summary of each assessment, so we can all learn from these emails together.
 You may also want to sign up to these newsletters just to see what changes were made based on the clinics!